publysher/blog.publysher.nl/_posts/2013-07-27-infra-as-repo-using-vagrant-and-salt.md

   - vagrant
   - virtual machine
   - vps
+description: "Provisioning an Nginx server on DigitalOcean using Vagrant and SaltStack"
 ---

 I believe that managing your infrastructure can and should be fun.
 Recently I have been toying around with